How to: Implement a Custom ClickOnce Deployment Server File Repository

 - Implement a repository provider that retrieves the files from wherever you need to store them.

 - Configure the Web site in Internet Information Services (IIS) to route ClickOnce manifest file requests and application file requests to ASP.NET.

 - Configure the ASP.NET application to use the handler for incoming ClickOnce manifest file requests and application file requests.

 - Populate the repository with ClickOnce application files.

 - Configure the handler to use the repository provider to retrieve the files.

-- For information about how to accomplish this task, see Manual: Implement a Custom ClickOnce Deployment Server File Repository.
+For information about how to complete these steps, see Implementing a Custom ClickOnce Deployment Server File Repository.